micmejia/bible-dump/AMPC/John/John 15.md

-But you also will testify _and_ be My witnesses, because you have been with Me from the beginning. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: John 15:9 Hermann Cremer, _Biblico-Theological Lexicon_. [^b]: John 15:16 Hermann Cremer, _Biblico-Theological Lexicon_.
+But you also will testify _and_ be My witnesses, because you have been with Me from the beginning.